nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding cards : `find`

-Find flashcards containing any of the given keywords.
+Finds flashcards containing any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`